Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 ## Instrumentation

-The instrumention is fast and easy and supports both Ionic 1 and Ionic 2.
+The instrumention script is fast and easy and supports both Ionic 1 and Ionic 2 (Currently not the Electron application).
 Make sure that you started the application at least one time (as described above), to be sure that the application is working on your computer.
 Following steps will automatically instrument the Ionic application:

 * Execute the command *npm install dynatrace-ionic-instrumentation* in your project folder.
 * The *instrument.properties* file will now appear in your root project folder after the installation of the instrumentation tool has finished.